umzi2/wtp_dataset_destroyer/README.md

 # WTP Dataset Destroyer
-A tool for creating paired image datasets with configurable degradation effects.
+A tool for creating paired image datasets with configurable degradation Degradations.
 Perfect for training image restoration and enhancement models.

 ## Documentation